 A reality or farce, made of a shadow’s sorrow

 – Friends are family we chose for ourselves.

 I didn’t forget about the World Friends Day.
 I do write about friendship because it’s dear to me.
 I was extremely busy with personal and family errands.
 I also volunteer online for a company based in North America, and so had little time to pen my stories, thoughts and poems.
 At the end of each day, I’m left weak and tired.
 So I sleep earlier nowadays.

 Friends are Family…

 I’ve so many friends.
 Strangely, my friends are not limited to street, school, church pals or any human acquaintance made.
 I’ve adorable friends too: babies and little children, dogs, birds, ants, even plants and trees.
-To me friendship goes beyond the physical.
+To me, friendship goes beyond the physical.
 It’s a mutual thing ordained with understanding, respect and loyalty.
 It falls in-between trust and love.
-True friends can give up anything even their life for one another.
-Take for instance the story of Antonio and Bassanio in Shakespeare’s Merchant of Venice.
+Real friends can give up anything, even their life for one another.
+Take, for instance, the story of Antonio and Bassanio in Shakespeare’s Merchant of Venice.

 Everybody is capable of friendship

 Someone, somewhere look up to you.
 It might be a person or a pet.
 It might be the old milkman walking by your window to see you smile and say good morning.
 It might be a pair of rose flowers dangling in a vase waiting for its daily dose of water and care.
 It could be anyone.

 I ask that you check on your friends.
 Times are tough.
 A simple call or chat can bring back hope to the heartbroken or depressed.
 Hope is a strong force.
 Remain a loyal and trustworthy friend to someone.
 You might be the reason someone looks forward to another day.